ljdursi/EuroMPI2016/README.md

-As a data layer, its primary advantages come not from the API but the very high-performance and well-tuned implementation of network layers, but those implementations are already being stripped for parts by projects like CCI, UCX, and Libfabric - and yet it lacks active message support, which those have.
+As a data layer, its primary advantages come not from the API but the very high-performance and well-tuned implementation of network layers, but those implementations are already being stripped for parts by projects like UCX and Libfabric - and yet it lacks active message support, which those have.

 MPI could yet flourish anew - I'd very much like to see a future